MrMidnight7331/mrmidnight7331.github.io/README.md

 ## Why I Made It

 I created this website initially to showcase my own NFT collection so I could put the website on LinkTree.
 However after googeling I wasn't able to find a valid provider that will do this job.
 Every Website I found was inputting a address and it will display the images.
 However I wanted a more static yet dynamic solution.
 This is the solution

+## Features

+- Interactive NFT gallery
+- Smooth hover effects and animations
+- Integration with Ethereum and Polygon blockchains
+- Supports multiple wallets:
+    - First wallet address is the "main" wallet and will be loaded on reload
+    - Every subsequent wallet will be loaded in about 3 seconds after each other due to API limitations.
+- Customizable based on your wallet address and NFTs
+- Using the Archemy API
+- Customizable Filter against scam or unwanted NFTs

 ## Make if yours!